HOW ARE YOU FINDING YOUR NEW WORKING SITUATION?

 Being bombarded with news updates and the countless voices of social media isn’t good for mental health and certainly won’t help you to get anything done.

 Limit your intake to a couple of times a day and possibly even do it in a separate room to where you work so there is a clear distinction.
 You probably won’t miss it.

 Having said all that, it’s still important to stay sociable.
 In whatever way you can.

 Maintaining outside contact with friends, family and colleagues is essential for staying sane.
-Pick up the phone, organise a hangout or Zoom call and make it a priority to connect with people.
+Pick up the phone, organise a Microsoft Teams, Hangout or Zoom call and make it a priority to connect with people.

 It may be that through this you end up re-connecting with people that you haven’t spoken to for a while or wouldn’t have given a call if it weren’t for this.

 Keep the office banter going and have catch ups on a daily basis with your team and peers.
 It will help to make it seem a little bit more normal.

 Ok let’s get real.
 Being cooped up inside, navigating uncertainty, not having normal human contact… It could well take its toll on your mental health.

 It’s important to be realistic about the threat posed by this situation, beyond the obvious one.

 The thing with depression and poor mental health is you often don’t notice it until it’s there.
 Poor sleep hygiene, poor general hygiene and an unhealthy diet can all be signs that something’s not quite right.